sraguraman/Applied-Machine-Learning-Course/README.md

 # applied-machine-learning

-- Course by the University of Michigan on applied machine learning in python - in preparation for a later project.
+- Course by the University of Michigan on applied machine learning in python - taken in preparation for a later project.